 Advertisement

-With jump scares and psychological twists aplenty, the movie delivers consistent misdirections and surprising plot developments.
+With jump scares and psychological twists aplenty, the movie delivers several misdirections and surprising plot developments that kept viewers glued to their seats during its initial theatrical run.

-So, if you were left even slightly confused, read on to have the Smile ending explained – and be warned, full spoilers follow.
+So, if you were left slightly confused by the ending, read on to have the Smile ending explained – and be warned, full spoilers follow.

 Smile ending explained: What happens in the movie?